Chapter Three

 O’Neill and the Culture of Capitalism

 Another significant link between The Emperor Jones and other plays of O’Neill’s canon is the playwright’s critique of the American capitalist ethic that spurred the slave trade, eventually justifying it by creating negative stereotypes of black bestiality and inferiority.
 These stereotypes would continue to influence the country’s polarized beliefs beyond the final shot of the Civil War.
 As Frederick Douglass claimed in his self reflexive narrative, “I saw more clearly than ever the brutalizing effects of slavery upon both slave and slaveholder” (60).
-For O’Neill, the sentiment may be summed up in the words of the protagonist in “Bantu Boy”: “Freedom is God’s white man” (O’Neill at Work xviii).
+For O’Neill, the sentiment may be summed up in the words of the protagonist in “Bantu Boy”: “Freedom is God’s white man” ( O’Neill at Work xviii).
 In fact, O’Neill’s echoing of Douglass may further support claims for O’Neill’s achievement in developing and understanding the black characters that he was portraying on stage.
 That Brutus Jones shared in the capitalist dream with dozens of O’Neill’s other pipe-dreamers further limns the line of equality drawn by the playwright.
 An understanding of O’Neill’s own experience and perception of American capitalism will help to foreground our understanding of how he equalizes his characters as hapless in the face of the system and fate.
 Like the characters in his larger, naturalistic universe, Americans of every stripe are victimized by deterministic forces.
 According to Henry Schwarz, “the goal of success in America is to ‘become American,’ negating one’s particular personal history in the drive to approximate…[the] ‘typical American’” (9).
 Such is the goal of Brutus Jones, for whom one of those deterministic forces may be just such a negation of his own history.

 The exploitation of the individual worker and the unequal distribution of wealth in the late nineteenth century were, for O’Neill, the unavoidable products of unchecked capitalism.
 During the early years of O’Neill’s career as dramatist, from the early 1910s and into the 1920s, he saw the utopian goals of anarchism as a possible answer to the dangerous consequences of unchecked capitalism.
 Among his many friends at the Hell Hole were Terry Carlin and Hippolyte Havel, both of whom were widely recognized for their anarchist sympathies.
 Another friend, Saxe Commins, was a nephew of the noted anarchist Emma Goldman.
 In addition, O’Neill established close ties to anarchists who were connected to Goldman, such as Terry Carlin, who spent much time with the playwright in Provincetown and later in Greenwich Village.
 In fact it was Carlin who was the model for Larry Slade, the disillusioned anarchist in The Iceman Cometh.
 O’Neill’s artistic recreations of his boyhood showed him espousing anarchist sentiments critical of America.
 In Ah, Wilderness! the autobiographical character of Richard Miller challenges his father:

 The young Miller’s comically exaggerated but still effectively barbed comments illuminate the playwright’s early politics.
 Another autobiographical character—Edmund Tyrone in Long Day’s Journey Into Night—espouses a similar philosophy.
 “It’s all a frame-up,” he tells his brother.
 “We’re all fall guys and suckers and we can’t beat the game” (758).
 Later, he confides that it is Tyrone’s capitalist obsession with making money that led to the family’s problems, calling his father a “stinking old miser” (806).
 Simultaneously with his initial popular success, O’Neill no longer publicly acknowledged such a radical political view, but in a 1939 letter to Bennett Cerf, he reiterated his early philosophy: “anyone who expects anything of governments these days except colossal suicidal stupidity seems to me a moron of optimism.
 Tell Saxe I am rapidly becoming reconverted to a sterling Anarchism!”
 (O’Neill at Work xix) And according to Virginia Floyd, O’Neill referred to himself as a “philosophical anarchist” as late as 1946, at his last press conference during rehearsals for The Iceman Cometh (xx).
 Such a clear anticapitalist philosophy may lead to a logical conclusion that, for O’Neill, any capitalist symbol—James Tyrone, Con Melody, Simon Harford, Brutus Jones, among others—could easily become fair game for criticism, not as a result of the character’s ethnic background, but rather for his adherence to the dehumanizing effects of the national economic identity.
 If Jones is often seen as a vainglorious despot concerned only with his own survival, it is likely that his behavior is not a comment on his ethnicity but on his social and political inheritance.
-He is a product of the imperialism that O’Neill
+He is a product of the imperialism that O’Neill abhorred.

 Further examples of O’Neill’s social conscience can be found in his notes for another never-completed play, “Blind Alley Guy.”
 Begun in December of 1940, its main character is a gangster named, symbolically and ironically enough, Walter White.
 While the character is white, he is also the namesake of O’Neill’s acquaintance Walter White, then head of the NAACP (who was light-skinned and blue-eyed).
 Unlike the sympathetic gang member Dreamy, White is deliberately drawn to embody characteristics of the threatening Adolf Hitler: anti-Semitism and an “inability to feel—hatred for Christ” (O’Neill at Work xx).
 In this instance, “White” is symbolic of the ultimate evil—Hitler—and the most dangerous threat to human freedom in modern times.
 Clearly, in making White the ultimate villain, O’Neill seemed to be suggesting that he was as able to perceive evil in people of all ethnicities, as he was able to perceive the equality of all peoples.